-Suboption 2
+Suboption 2 (PPA)

-This suboption would prohibit commercial groundfish fishing with non-trawl bottom contact gear in the area west of the Heceta Bank EFHCA.
-Staff identified that the most effective method to close this area was through the development of a YRCA (Figure 14).
+This suboption would create a YRCA to prohibit commercial groundfish and non-tribal directed halibut fishing with non-trawl bottom contact gear in the area west of the Heceta Bank EFHCA.
+(Figure 18).
 Prohibited gears include fixed gear (including bottom longline, trap, pot, stationary hook-and-line (includes vertical hook-and-line that is anchored to the bottom)), set net, dinglebar, and experimental gear designed/modified to make contact with the bottom.
-Allowable gear in the new closed areas would be non-bottom contact hook-and-line gear (vertical gear attached to the vessel and groundfish troll gear).
-While not specified in the motion language, the Council could implement this as a YRCA for directed halibut vessels not retaining groundfish; however, this YRCA could not be changed inseason and would require a separate rulemaking to be removed for directed halibut.
-In addition, the Council could consider creation of a YRCA for the entire area of the Heceta Bank EFHCA.
-If the Council further reduces or removes the NT_RCA in a future action, the YRCA would already be in place for that area.
+Allowable gear in the new closed areas would be non-bottom contact hook-and-line gear (stationary vertical jig gear and groundfish troll gear).
+The Council's PPA included NMFS implementing the YRCA in this area.
+However, if the Council wanted to change the boundaries of this YRCA or remove it in the future, it could be changed or removed inseason for groundfish but it would require a separate rulemaking to be removed for directed halibut vessels.14